 Jacks Chippy – The Chippy is open on Saturdays from 4.30-7.30.
 Please phone in your orders and either collect outside or delivery options may be available.

 Learning Centre and Community rooms – the learning centre, consultation room, community classrooms, and other community facilities within the school are closed until further notice.
 Any sessions already booked have been cancelled and no new bookings are being taken at this time.

-Kalisgarth – All visits to the care home are suspend for the time being.
-Please click here for more detail on what the current restrictions are around visiting.
-Folk are encouraged to keep in touch by phone, e-mail, letters, and Kalisgarth are willing to explore contact by social media/skype (or alternatives).
+Kalisgarth – Following National guidance Kalisgarth is open to essential visitors only, with all visits having to be booked in advance.
+As part of the required track and trace service anyone visiting Kalisgarth must complete a visiting proforma at each visit.
+PPE and hand sanitiser are provided by Kalisgarth, and national physical distancing measures need to be maintained during visits whether indoors or outdoors.
+Families have been notified of the visiting process, which changes in accordance with lockdown restrictions.
+Folk are encouraged to keep in touch by phone, e-mail, letters, and Kalisgarth has the facilities for contact by social media/skype (or alternatives).
 To use the phone/skype route, please contact Kalisgarth Office Mon-Fri, 9-1230 to arrange a slot.
-If you send a message via text, phone or letter/e-mail, they will ensure it is passed on to clients, and read out to them if they need this assistance.
-Keeping in touch emails can be sent to:- email@example.com or firstname.lastname@example.org – please phone to advise if you have sent an urgent email/attachment.
+If you send a message via text, phone or letter/e-mail, they will ensure it is passed on to clients and read out to them if they need this assistance.
+Keeping in touch emails can be sent to- firstname.lastname@example.org or email@example.com – please phone to advise if you have sent an urgent email/attachment.